HorizenOfficial/developer-horizen-global/docs/introduction/Base-App.rst

 Physical storage
 ****************

 The SDK introduces the unified physical storage interface, and this default implementation is based on the `IODB Library <https://github.com/input-output-hk/iodb>`_.
 Sidechain developers can decide to use the default solution or provide a custom implementation.
 For example, the developer could decide to use encrypted storage, a Key Value store, a relational database or even a cloud solution.
-In case of custom implementation, please make sure that the `Storage <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/test/java/com/horizen/storage/StorageTest.java>`_ test passes.
+When using a custom implementation, please make sure that the `Storage <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/test/java/com/horizen/storage/StorageTest.java>`_ test passes.

 User-specific settings
 **********************